 Despite the penalties, credit card fraud happens all the time.
 Protecting yourself from fraud can help protect others with access to your account information from getting charged with fraud by mistake.

-The FTC has a list of helpful tips and information on how to protect yourself from credit card theft and fraud.
+The Standard Chartered has a list of helpful tips and information on how to protect yourself from credit card theft and fraud.
 We encourage you to follow these, especially for joint accounts.

 Legal Defense for Credit Card Theft in California